stormfish-scientific/aurora-net-iobt-cra-site-server/README.md

 Edit aurora_local_server.conf as desired.

+Provide an appropriate value for site_name and site_poc_email.
+A value for site_id will be a uuid.
+If you don't supply one, one will be generated and the config file updated on the first run.

 local_server_xsub configures the server port to which local nodes may connect and publish messages.
 The default port is 9101/tcp.